Timeox2k/PHP-IP-Lookup-VPN-Detection/README.md

 Just upload it to your Webserver & open install.php with your Webbrowser.

+After that, make sure to install Redis (https://github.com/redis/redis)

+Then use Composer to retreive the needed packages.

 Then open the index.php and add ?ip=1.1.1.1 to get the needed Informations of the IP as a JSON Response.